jameshughes89/cs102/.github/PULL_REQUEST_TEMPLATE.md

 Replace this text with a detailed description of why this is important.

 ### Where
-Replace this text with a detailed description of where the change is and why (should it be an aside?).
+Replace this text with a detailed description of where the change is/should be and why (should it be an aside?).
+If the where is obvious because of _Files changed_, then you don't fill this in.

 ### How
 Replace this text with a detailed description of how it is addressed.